keksundso/StateTransitionEnrichment/README.md

 ### Input-Data
 * **ListOfGoTerms** a plain text file, format can be seen in example file **GOthreeComb.go**

-* **journal.pone.0000898.s001.csv**, file in puplication  xxx can be retrived from and should be saved in Data folder is lifted to mouse genome, file can be requested.
+* **journal.pone.0000898.s001.csv**, List of HKG from  https://doi.org/10.1371/journal.pone.0000898 should be saved in Data folder and is lifted to mouse genome (file can be requested).

-* **Jan2020gcsc3.mutations.RData**, file can be requested.
+* **Jan2020gcsc3.mutations.RData**, Genes and their corresponding transitions (file can be requested).

 ## Executing the code with
     $ snakemake